PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `final_consecutive_reshape_stats`.
 Confirm its multi-counter and cleanup completeness before changing the caller.
 Commit and push only; do not create or update a pull request.

+## Primary final consecutive-Reshape reconciliation characterization checkpoint

+The absolute-final consecutive-Reshape runner has three returned mutation
+counters: no-op removal, ordinary consecutive-chain bypass/removal, and the fan-out bypass subset.
+Every input/output rewire or operator removal increments at least one of those counters.
+Unused-tensor pruning and optional layout-state sync are inside the same positive `rewritten > 0 or removed_noop > 0` predicate;
+preflight, no-candidate, unsafe, dynamic-shape, and preserved-semantic-rank paths are true no-ops.
+The existing aggregate guard is therefore complete even though the fan-out subset is intentionally represented by two positive keys.

+A strict expected-failure orchestration contract now requires a stable two-key `_final_consecutive_reshape_static_shape_stats` value and assigns the opt-in complete reconciliation result under the unchanged aggregate guard.
+It also fixes the immediately following `final_sinet_late_residual_stats` boundary.

+At implementation, add only this result plumbing.
+Do not change the runner, counter schema, matching, rewiring, operator removal, pruning, layout sync, aggregate guard, pass order, dependencies, or TensorFlow behavior.
+Validate the consecutive-Reshape owner and terminal orchestration sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- consecutive-Reshape owner, terminal orchestration, and architecture:
+  `281 passed, 1 xfailed in 17.27s`
+- expanded broad related gate: `1093 passed, 1 xfailed in 29.50s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet final consecutive-Reshape reconciliation-result contract; there are no unexpected failures.